By Jeannie Colter

 Addiction recovery is continual process and some people find that they are challenged immediate after they leave drug abuse rehab.
 Others may find that they are fine after completing a rehab program, and, like Hoffman, spend many years successfully avoiding the temptation of substance abuse.
 In Hoffman’s case, it is very admirable that he “reportedly only used heroin for about a week before he realized he needed to seek help.

 At Transitions Recovery, we know that intensive addiction treatment is just the beginning.
-This is why we offer lifetime aftercare at our drug and alcohol addiction treatment center in North Miami Beach, Florida.
+This is why we offer lifetime continuing care at our drug and alcohol addiction treatment center in North Miami Beach, Florida.
 All patients at Transitions Recovery drug treatment center have access to lifetime support in their continuing addiction recovery and relapse prevention and they should not feel ashamed if they need to call on us after finishing a program.

 We know it is not easy to take the initial step to enroll in drug abuse rehab and that it can be disappointing to suffer a relapse.
 Our ongoing support provides the long-term drug treatment that can help ensure you stay sober and realize the benefits of a full life without drugs and alcohol.